 Racial Equity

-In February 2021, the National Film Board of Canada also published a plan for diversity, equity and inclusion—with goals and commitments to make the NFB a more egalitarian, open and diverse organization.
-The NFB wants to help eliminate decades of injustice and systemic racism in Canadian society, as well as within our institution.
-Our plan includes targets and concrete actions that will have an impact not only on our recruitment, production and distribution methods, but on the entire culture of our organization.
+In February 2021, the NFB published a plan for equity, diversity and inclusion—with goals and commitments to make the NFB a more egalitarian, open and diverse organization.
+The NFB wants to help eliminate decades of injustice and systemic racism, not only in the media industry but also within the institution itself.
+The plan includes concrete actions that will have an impact on recruitment, production and distribution methods and on the entire culture of the organization.

 Self-Declaration Questionnaire

-The purpose of this questionnaire is to collect information necessary to identify under-represented groups and assist in the evaluation and planning of the NFB actions and initiatives designed to meet the NFB’s commitments to equitable representation of Canadian diversity, as outlined in its Equity, Diversity and Inclusion Plan and its Indigenous Action Plan, listed above.
+The purpose of this questionnaire is to collect information necessary to identify underrepresented groups and assist in the evaluation and planning of the NFB actions and initiatives designed to meet the NFB’s commitments to equitable representation of Canadian diversity, as outlined in its Equity, Diversity and Inclusion Plan and its Indigenous Action Plan, listed above.

-Frequently Asked Question
+Frequently Asked Questions

 The purpose of the questionnaire is to collect information necessary to identify under-represented groups and assist in assessing and planning NFB actions and initiatives designed to meet our commitments to equitable representation of Canadian diversity, as outlined in our Equity, Diversity and Inclusion Plan and our Indigenous Action Plan.